MCM/70: Development

 Through his acquaintance with Intel founder Robert Noyce, Kutt had been following Intel's work on the 1201, an 8-bit microprocessor later renamed the Intel 8008.
 The processor was scheduled to be complete in late 1971, but its release was delayed until spring.
 In December 1971, Kutt incorporated a technology development company, Kutt Systems.
 He signed an agreement with Intel to supply an Intel 4004, a SIM4- 01 development system, supporting chips from the MCS-4 chipset, and an MP7-01 EPROM programmer to his new company.
 This equipment was used for early development work until the 8008 was available.

 Kutt hired programmer Gord Ramer, and the two began work on developing Kutt's concept.
 In May 1972, Kutt Systems received one of the earliest SIM8-01 kits.
 The team, now including hardware engineer José Laraya, software engineer André Arpin, and two APL programmers, Don Genner and Morgan Smyth, started to build what was then termed the M/C, for microcomputer.
 By then, the design had expanded to include a complete keyboard, a chiclet design similar to the ones used on early models of the Commodore PET, and a Burroughs Self-Scan 32-character display.
 Unlike the earlier Key-Edit system, the M/C would allow entering and executing APL programs.

 Dissatisfied with the SIM8 equipment, the Kutt Systems staff built a motherboard from scratch, including an Omniport, an 8008-expansion bus.
 Meanwhile, work on porting an APL interpreter to the system continued, using an 8008 emulator written in Fortran named INTERP/8.
 The system, mocked up in breadboard form, was first displayed publicly on 11 November 1972 at the Kutt offices in Kingston, Ontario.
 In May 1973, the same system was shown at the APL Users’ Conference in Toronto, now encased in fibreglass.
 The completed design, in its new injection moulded case, was demonstrated for the press on 25 September 1973.

 Specifications

 The MCM/70, manufactured by Micro Computer Machines in Kingston, was encased in a wedge-shaped metal box about half a metre on a side, with a keyboard at the front, a compact audio cassette tape recorder(s) in the middle, and a one-line plasma display at the top.
-The MCM/70 had a one-line display and alphanumeric keyboard, and optional had a second tape drive.
+The MCM/70 had a one-line display and alphanumeric keyboard, and optionally had a second tape drive.
 It resembled desktop calculators of the time, such as HP 9830A.

 An APL interpreter was built into the read-only memory (ROM), and the machine included a battery which allowed it time to save the workspace automatically when it was turned off.
 The MCM/70 weighed 20 pounds (9 kg) and shipped with up to 8 kilobytes of RAM and zero, one, or two cassette drives.